 2. Once you have done this you will need to pay the £250 deposit via the online shop

 At this stage your deposit is non-returnable but you place in accommodation is secure.

-Once you have completed Stage 1 and 2 we will contact you and release the accommodation paperwork pack for you to complete and return as soon as possible.
+Once you have completed Stage 1 and 2 we will contact you at the earliest in March with a link to your accommodation paperwork pack for you to complete and return as soon as possible.